Ushaw Lectures Series

 Updates: To keep up-to-date with this lecture series, please see www.centreforcatholicstudies.co.uk, join the Centre for Catholic Studies mailing list by registering at www.centreforcatholicstudies.co.uk, or follow us @CCSDham.

-- 30 April 2019 17:30: Global Catholicism: A History from the French Revolution to Pope Francis - Prof. John McGreevy, University of Notre Dame
+- 30 April 2019 17:30: Jacques Maritain, Democratic Crisis and the Promise and Peril of a Global Catholic History - Prof. John McGreevy, University of Notre Dame

 - 21 May 2019 17:30: Staging Magic in English Catholic College Drama - Prof. Alison Shell, University College London